leewtai/leewtai.github.io/courses/stat_computing/homeworks/hw6.md

 For this question, show all the code.
 You do not need to upload the final dataset.

 ## Q1 More practice
+- Using the data frame above from Q0, calculate the mean, median, 1st, and 3rd quantile for each month.
+Make sure you use `apply()` in your solution and show the values.
 - Use `apply()` to calculate the yearly total precipitation then report the top 3 years with the most precipitation.
 - Please plot the yearly total precipitation against the year, label the axes, mark the year with the largest amount of precipitation using `abline(v=MAX_YEAR)` and use `text()` to